Hitachi Adaptable Modular Storage 2000: Hitachi Adaptable Modular Storage 2100

-The AMS 2100 has the ability to scale capacity to 469TB and delivers performance of up to 400K IOPS.
-This storage system has 16 concurrent disk I/O paths providing up to 4800MB/s of total system bandwidth.
+The AMS 2100 has the ability to scale capacity to 469 TB and delivers performance of up to 400K IOPS.
+This storage system has 16 concurrent disk I/O paths providing up to 4800 MB/s of total system bandwidth.
 It has connectivity for up to 1024 virtual server ports and supports the intermix high performance SAS drives and cost optimized SATA drives in the same system for tiered storage solutions.
 It can attach to both Fibre Channel and iSCSI storage networks.

 Hitachi Adaptable Modular Storage 2300

-The AMS 2300 has the ability to scale capacity to 708TB and can deliver performance of up to 400K IOPS.
+The AMS 2300 has the ability to scale capacity to 708 TB and can deliver performance of up to 400K IOPS.
 It supports connectivity to 2048 virtual server ports and is able to intermix high performance SAS drives and cost optimized SATA drives in the same system.
-This system has 16 concurrent disk I/O paths providing up to 4800MB/s of total system bandwidth.
+This system has 16 concurrent disk I/O paths providing up to 4800 MB/s of total system bandwidth.
 It can also attach to either or both Fibre Channel and iSCSI storage networks for storage consolidation.

 Hitachi Adaptable Modular Storage 2500

-The AMS 2500 is capable of scaling capacity to 1,417TB and delivering performance up to 900K IOPS with connectivity for up to 2048 virtual server ports.
-It has 32 concurrent disk I/O paths providing 9600MB/s of total system bandwidth.
+The AMS 2500 is capable of scaling capacity to 1,417 TB and delivering performance up to 900K IOPS with connectivity for up to 2048 virtual server ports.
+It has 32 concurrent disk I/O paths providing 9600 MB/s of total system bandwidth.
 This storage system supports intermix of high performance SAS drives and cost optimized SATA drives for tiered storage solutions.
 It supports connectivity to Fibre Channel and iSCSI storage networks for storage consolidation.

 Hitachi Adaptable Modular Storage 2500DC

 The AMS 2500DC is designed for operation in DC powered data centers typically found in telco central offices and large or enterprise businesses.

-It is capable of scaling capacity up to 472TB and delivering performance up to 900K IOPS with connectivity for up to 2048 virtual server ports.
+It is capable of scaling capacity up to 472 TB and delivering performance up to 900K IOPS with connectivity for up to 2048 virtual server ports.
 This model supports intermix of high performance SAS drives and cost optimized SATA drives in the same system for tiered storage solutions.
 It supports connectivity to Fibre Channel and iSCSI storage networks for storage consolidation.
 This models employs NEBS-3/ETSI compliant, -48V DC power supply for telcos and DC powered data centers.